RESERVE YOUR PARKING SPOT ONLINE CLICK HERE TO PRE-BOOK

-The airport terminal is being expanded to accommodate new security screening equipment and improve access for passengers entering the departure lounge.
+The airport terminal has been expanded to accommodate new security screening equipment and improve access for passengers entering the departure lounge.

-This project is expected to be completed in the third quarter of 2022.
+This project was completed in the third quarter of 2022.

-The project is funded by the Australian Government’ Aviation Recovery Framework under the Regional Airports Screening Infrastructure Security which aims to assist regional airlines to provide enhanced security screening.
+The project was funded by the Australian Government’ Aviation Recovery Framework under the Regional Airports Screening Infrastructure Security which aims to assist regional airlines to provide enhanced security screening.